The Murder of Captain Fryatt

-The Murder of Captain Fryatt is a 1917 Australian silent film about the execution of Captain Charles Fryatt during World War I from John and Agnes Gavin.
+The Murder of Captain Fryatt is a 1917 Australian silent film from John and Agnes Gavin about the execution of Captain Charles Fryatt during World War I.

+It is an unofficial follow up to the Gavin's film about the execution of Edith Cavell, The Martyrdom of Nurse Cavell (1916), which had been a huge box office success.

 It is considered a lost film.

 Plot

 The Gavins claimed the plot "followed closely the facts contained in the official report of the British Admiralty" about the Fryatt incident, with a Belgian love story added.

 The film begins after Fryatt, the commander of a merchant ship, has rammed a German submarine, and has returned to London a hero.
 German spies seek to track him down.
 Fryatt goes on another voyage, is captured by the Germans and executed.